Code-Institute-Submissions/my-first-milestone-project-3/README.md

 ## Features

--   Responsive on all device sizes
+-   The website is designed to be responsive on all device sizes.

+-   The web pages do not yet show an organisation logo.
+The logo can be added once designed.

 -   Business features will be developed as the new business is developed, to provide more content on tour details, a more extensive list of tours and tour types and a more extensive pricing structure.